-A. Basis of preparation of financial statements under IFRS
+A. Basis of preparation of regulatory financial statements under IFRS

-These financial statements have been prepared on a going concern basis in accordance with IFRS as adopted by the EU and interpretations issued by the IFRS Interpretations Committee (IFRS IC).
-They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for the year ended 31 March 2017, and in accordance with the Companies Act 2006 applicable to companies reporting under IFRS.
-The financial statements have been prepared on an historical cost basis except for the revaluation of derivative financial instruments.
-The financial statements are presented in pounds sterling, which is the functional currency of the Company and are rounded to the nearest £1,000.
+These regulatory financial statements have been prepared in accordance with standard condition E2 of the licence on a going concern basis in accordance with IFRS as adopted by the EU and interpretations issued by the IFRS Interpretations Committee (IFRS IC).
+They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for the year ended 31 March 2018, and in accordance with the Companies Act 2006 applicable to companies reporting under IFRS.
+The regulatory financial statements have been prepared on an historical cost basis except for the revaluation of derivative financial instruments.
+The accounting policies have been applied consistently, other than where new policies have been adopted.
+The regulatory financial statements are presented in pounds sterling, which is the functional currency of the Company and are rounded to the nearest £1,000.

-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities and the reported amounts of revenue and expenses during the reporting period.
+The preparation of regulatory financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from these estimates as referred in section J, Critical accounting judgements, key assumptions and sources of estimation uncertainty on page 35.